-Sati Sangha is a non-profit organization with meditation communities in Santa Monica, San Diego, and San Luis Obispo, CA. We offer a variety of opportunities for learning an innovative approach to meditation which enables meditators to integrate the teachings of early Buddhism into their contemporary lives.
+Sati Sangha is a non-profit organization with meditation communities in Santa Monica, San Diego, San Luis Obispo, CA. Our online community is international.
+We offer a variety of opportunities for learning an innovative approach to meditation which enables meditators to integrate the teachings of early Buddhism into their contemporary lives.

 Additionally, we offer online events so that meditators can meet with us from all over the world.
 Meditators participate with diverse levels of involvement: some attend occasional events, others are members of a committed on-going meditation groups, and others are involved in mentorship.
 Our groups and retreats are open to anyone who is interested in meditation.